UI text style guidelines

 - Link judiciously.
 Too many links are a distraction.

-- Include no more than one link in a single sentence.
+- Include no more than 1 link in a single sentence.

-- Don't link the entire sentence, only the text that describes the action or where the user goes when they select the link.
-If it's a very short sentence that only describes the action, it's okay to link the entire sentence.
+- Don't link the entire sentence, but instead the text that describes where the user goes if they select the link.
+If it's a very short sentence that describes the action the user takes on the linked page, it's okay to link the entire sentence.

-The following table shows correct and incorrect examples of links in a sentence:
+The following table shows examples of what to do and what not to do when linking to a page in a sentence:

 ---|---|